stefafafan/tkhs/README.md

 See here for an explanation of Takahashi-method (Japanese): http://www.rubycolor.org/takahashi/

+> [!NOTE]
+> This is just a fanmade tool by @stefafafan; the tool has nothing to do with Takahashi's actual presentations!

 ## Usage
 ### Preparation
 After cloning this repository, install dependencies with `composer`